The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Observations and data reduction

 \subsection{RFIbye}

 is a Python script designed to remove RFI from filterbank data by replacing all data samples that exceed a given set of thresholds\footnote{For details on the possible thresholds consult the extended \textsc{readme} in the GIT repository of {\tt RFIbye.py}: \url{https://gitlab.com/houben.ljm/rfibye}} with randomly selected data samples unaffected by RFI on a channel-by-channel basis.
-The cleaned data is then saved as a copy of the original filterbank file.
+The cleaned data are then saved as a copy of the original filterbank file.
 In this manner, every software toolkit capable of reading filterbank files can be used to analyse the cleaned data.

 To determine which of {\tt RFIbye.py}'s thresholds to use and at what value they need to be set for the HTRU-North data, the 500 pre-analysis PTs were cleaned with different sets of thresholds. {\tt inspectra.py}, part of the {\tt RFIbye} toolkit, was then used to find the most balanced set of thresholds that removed the manually identified RFI from the data while replacing the least amount of data samples.
-During this investigation, it was noted that some beam files were affected by a peculiar type of RFI that is visible as an oscillation in the data’s frequency averaged time series (TS). \heim\ reported many candidates when the dispersive sweep of a trial DM is a multiple of the oscillation’s period.
-Hence, a routine was added to {\tt RFIbye.py} to identify this type of RFI specifically and remove it from the data.

-During this investigation, it was noted that some beam files were affected by a peculiar type of RFI.
-A type that is visible as an oscillation in the data's frequency averaged time series (TS) with a fixed period.
-Even though these periodic signals are seen in the undispersed data, they are reconstructed when the DM sweep for a dedispersion step is a multiple of the oscillation's period.
+During this investigation, it was noted that some beam files were affected by a peculiar type of RFI that is visible as an oscillation in the data’s frequency-averaged time series (TS) with a fixed period.
+Even though these periodic signals are seen in the undispersed data, they are reconstructed when the DM sweep for a de-dispersion step is a multiple of the oscillation's period.
 This causes \heim\ to report many candidates with a wide variety of DMs.
 Hence, a routine was added to {\tt RFIbye.py} to identify this type of RFI specifically and remove it from the data.